emhalsey/web-crawler/README.md

-Finally, I went back and implemented the extra credit URL frontier.
-I liked this part because even though it was difficult, it made the program much more efficient and useful.
+Finally, I went back and implemented the URL frontier, which places more weight on same-domain urls (in contrast to external links, like a social media page).
+Even though it was difficult to implement, it made the program much more efficient and useful.